FREQUENTLY ASKED QUESTIONS

 Answer: The Pennsylvania Developmental Disabilities Council (PADDC) uses the federal definition of developmental disabilities, as it appears in Developmental Disabilities Assistance and Bill of Rights Act of 2000 (The DD Act).
-This definition is one based on substantial physical or mental impairment function in three or more major areas of life activity and the age of onset when the disability occurred.
+This definition is based on substantial physical or mental impairment function in three or more major areas of life activity and the age of onset when the disability occurred.

 Question 2: Please define “generic social change”.